1. What are the educational requirements to register in the Program of Studies?

 3. How long is the Program?

-The Program is typically completed within a three-year period.
+The Program is typically completed within a two-year period.

 The eight courses are offered every term (see Curriculum).
 Six must be completed, four mandatory and two electives to fulfill the course requirements.

 The number of courses to take per term is ultimately the decision of the Student.
 The four mandatory courses (Level I through IV) should be taken consecutively.

 Some students chose to fast track the course requirements by taking multiple courses per term.
 We recommend that students start the Program of Studies by taking Level I on its own so that students can get an idea of the course’s time commitments.